CompanionRater

 G1 from ~$16,000

-The only maker with startup-free economics: profitable, ~$248M 2025 revenue, IPO in registration, and the only humanoid an individual can buy today.
+The only maker with startup-free economics: profitable, ~$248M 2025 revenue, IPO in registration, and the best-known of the only three humanoids an individual can buy today (EngineAI's PM01 and Booster's T1 are the others).
 It ranks here rather than higher because its robots are platforms — capability is the buyer's problem.

 Evidence: Reuters · Caixin Global · robotics.press · The New Yorker · Full profile →